RobertAhlin/react-quiz/README.md

 5. Access the Application:
 Once the development server is started, you can access the Quiz App by navigating to http://localhost:3000 in your web browser.

-## Dependencies:
-- React
-- Axios
-- PropTypes
-- Styled-components

-Make sure you have Node.js and npm (Node Package Manager) installed on your machine before proceeding with the installation steps.